- Students may be appointed to the following positions:

 - Whether the student is international or a permanent resident

-- The Graduate School will approve the PTF and forward to the Director of Academic Financial Services.
+- The Graduate School will approve the PTF and forward it to the Director of Academic Financial Services.

 - The department should send the graduate assistant to the Office of Human Resources to complete the necessary forms to assure payment and insurance coverage, if applicable.
 The student must complete Human Resources paperwork prior to or within the first 3 days of employment by federal law.